 There are hundreds of Great Barrier Reef tours to choose from.
 Which trip or cruise is best for you?
 Like any wilderness, the more time you spend the better chance you have to experience wildlife, learn about the ecosystem and immerse yourself in the environment.
 Because Australia’s Great Barrier Reef is an underwater wilderness, it presents unique challenges to travelers wishing to explore it up close.

 This Great Barrier Reef Cruise guide will help you distinguish among different types of cruises and learn why an overnight cruise is the best way to immerse yourself in the reef and its inhabitants.
+Read on, or contact our team of travel specialists at AdventureSmith Explorations any time for a personalized recommendation for how to plan the best Great Barrier Reef cruise.

 The Best Place to See the Great Barrier Reef